 How does it work?

-- Some Drawdown Lifetime Mortgage plans let you guarantee an inheritance for your family
+- Some plans enable you to guarantee an inheritance for your family

-- Your tax position and certain state benefits may be affected
+- Tax position and certain state benefits will be affected